sirCamp/MeteorPasswordManager/README.md

 All system is based on *AES256 encryption algorithm* using **CryptoJS** Side CSS has been used a new framework called **MaterializaCSS**.

+## STATUS
+This project is in development status.